arthurBarthe/debiased-spatial-whittle/README.rst

 While tapering is not necessary for consistency of the SDW, it can be usefull for finite sample size in order to reduce variance, when remaining boundary effects are still important.
-In particular this is true for spectral models with a strong spectral slope, such as the squared exponential covariance model.
+In particular this is true for spectral models with a strong dynamic range, such as the squared exponential covariance model.